About the artist:

 I am a mixed media artist working in Southern California.

-In 2020, I put down my camera and began to work with three dimensional materials.
-My abstract wood reliefs have allowed me to explore shadow, depth, and light - not by capturing these elements on film, but to explore them in actual physical forms.
+In 2020, I shifted my attention to three dimensional materials.
+The abstract wood reliefs have allowed me to explore shadow, depth, and light - not by capturing these elements on film, but to explore them in actual physical forms.
 Working in a new medium gave me the freedom to break free from two dimensional plane of photography.
-In 2024 I began constructing a silent symphony in paper pulp to accompany A Paper Ballet.
+In 2024 I began constructing a silent symphony in paper pulp to accompany A Paper Ballet

-Along with the abstract wood reliefs, these three distinct but interconnected bodies of work will be exhibited in a solo show at Keystone Art Space June 18 - July 5, 2025.
-Be sure to join me at the opening on Saturday, June 21st!
+Along with the abstract wood reliefs, these three distinct but interconnected bodies of work were exhibited in a solo show at Keystone Art Space June 18 - July 5, 2025.

-Born from the stringed pieces in my silent symphony, I have begun constructing a vibrant and colorful new body of work, "String Relief", through abstract representation of sound waves - leading me to construct interactive pieces that will allow the viewer to actually play the art.
+Born from the stringed pieces in my silent symphony, I have begun constructing a vibrant and colorful new body of work, "String Relief", addressing the interplay between visual vibrations of color and how it corresponsed to vibrational sound waves - leading me to construct interactive pieces which will allow the viewer to actually play the art.

 Exploring the cross-sensory connections between reverberation and form with a focus on chromesthesia, in which sound involuntarily evokes an experice of color, shape and movement, this next step in the evolution into three dimensional space will bring me closer to uniting intangible concepts with a tangible piece of art.

-After being directly affected by the Eaton Fire, in the past 3 months I have gravitated towards creating colorful gouche collages.
-From a collection of Outer Inner Spaces constructed for backdrops to an upcoming play by Sandra Cruze on Women in Science, to vibrant collage studies of the vegetation in Morongo Valley, this body of work has brought me joy in the midst of chaos.
+After being directly affected by the Eaton Fire in January, in the I have gravitated towards creating colorful gouche collages.
+I began with Outer Inner Spaces constructed for backdrops to an upcoming play by Sandra Cruze on Women in Science, which then lead to vibrant collage studies of the vegetation in the deserts of Southern California.

 Julie Green